Skip to main content

 • Pulses and cereals

-• Fresh mealworms – one or two at a time, unless your dry food already has these included
+• Fresh mealworms – one or two at a time (unless already included in their dry food)

-• Apple wood – or other fruit tree wood – to gnaw on
+• Apple wood or other fruit tree wood – for safe gnawing

-• Herbs (fresh or dried) – basil, parsley, mint, oregano, lavender, dill
+• Herbs (fresh or dried) – such as basil, parsley, mint, oregano, lavender or dill

 • Citrus fruits such as oranges, lemons and grapefruits